Mbali Ntuli: Political career

 She held the office of Chairperson of the Federal DA Youth from 2010, and was elected on 18 May 2011 as a councillor for the community of Inanda in the eThekwini Municipality, and succeeded Makashule Gana as DA Youth Federal Leader in 2013.

 She was elected to the KwaZulu-Natal legislature after the 2014 general election.
 Following the election, the former leader of the DA in KZN, Sizwe Mchunu, deployed Ntuli to the Mkhanyakude constituency in the north of the province in order to grow support in the area, where the DA had negligible presence.
 Due to these duties, Ntuli announced in August 2014 that she would stand down as youth leader, to be replaced by Yusuf Cassim.

 In 2018, she left the Legislature to take up a staff position for the DA in KZN, as the party's Provincial Campaign Director (PCD).
 Ntuli's task was to help grow the DA's support in KwaZulu-Natal in the 2019 elections.
 While the DA in KZN lost their position as the Official Opposition in the province, the party did manage to grow their support from 12.76% to 13.9%, and subsequently, increased the number of seats that they hold in the KZN Legislature, from 10 to 11.

-In the 2019 elections, Mbali appeared 2nd on the provincial list for the Democratic Alliance, and has taken up her seat in the KZN Provincial Legislature, as the DA's Spokesperson on Cooperative Governance and Traditional Affairs (CoGTA).
+In the 2019 elections, Mbali appeared 2nd on the provincial list for the Democratic Alliance, and took up a seat in the KZN Provincial Legislature as the DA's Spokesperson on Cooperative Governance and Traditional Affairs (CoGTA).